England vs Bangladesh: Moeen Ali's half-century leads England to four-wicket victory in World Cup warm-up game

 England easily managed to chase down Bangladesh's 188-9 with 77 balls remaining, in a game reduced to 37 overs each because of rain as a nearby earthquake jolted parts of Guwahati.

-In reply, Bangladesh's left-arm pace bowler Mustafizur Rahman (2-23) removed England's openers Jonny Bairstow (34) and Dawid Malan (four), but struggled against Joe Root (26 not out) who was anchoring the innings.
+In reply, Bangladesh's left-arm pace bowler Mustafizur Rahman (2-23) removed England's openers Jonny Bairstow (34) and Dawid Malan (4), but struggled against Joe Root (26 not out) who was anchoring the innings.

 England's first warm-up game against India on Saturday was abandoned without a ball being bowled due to heavy rain.
 They will now face New Zealand on Thursday as they begin the defence of their 50-over World Cup title.

-England lost the toss and were put in to bowl with pace bowler Reece Topley (3-23) removing Liton Das (five) and skipper Najmul Hossain Shanto (two) to leave Bangaldesh 26-2 by the fifth over.
+England lost the toss and were put in to bowl with pace bowler Reece Topley (3-23) removing Liton Das (5) and skipper Najmul Hossain Shanto (2) to leave Bangaldesh 26-2 by the fifth over.

 With efforts from Tanzid and Mehidy, Bangladesh climbed to 153-5 in 30 overs before the rain stopped play.